A conversation with Achille Mbembe and others about underground spaces and the vertical and racial segmentation of the city

 "In many senses, there is no metropolis without a necropolis.
 Just as the metropolis is closely linked to monuments, artifacts, technological novelty, an architecture of light and advertising, the phantasmagoria of selling, and a cornucopia of commodities, so is it produced by what lies below the surface.
 In the case of Johannesburg, the underground is not simply a technological space emptied of social relations.
 It does not exist only in an abstract realm of instrumentality and efficiency.
 In fact, it always was a space of suffering and alienation as well as of rebellion and insurrection.
 The French equation between underground space and revolution or insurrection (the dream of radical equality evidenced in the signifier of the Catacombs) holds in the case of Johannesburg. [...]
 Johannesburg clearly shows that one of the characteristic features of a metropolis is an underneath. [...]
 The underground is not to be understood simply in terms of an infrastructure and various subterranean spaces (sewers and drainage systems, underground railways, utility tunnels, storage vaults and so on).
 The world below (the underworld) is also made up of lower classes, the trash heap of the world above, and subterranean utopias.
 Like the nineteenth-century European city, the vertical and racial segmentation of the Johannesburg urban world was given structure and order by what it relegated beneath.
 As far as Johannesburg is concerned, more than the surfaces of the vertical city with its skyscrapers, the underground seems to hold the keys to unlocking the secrets of its modernity."

-Sarah Nuttall, a South African Rhodes Scholar, obtained her D.Phil at Oxford in 1994 and lectured in English at the University of Stellenbosch from 1997 to 2001.
+Sarah Nuttall obtained her D.Phil at Oxford in 1994, lectured in English at the University of Stellenbosch from 1997 to 2001, and has been a South African Rhodes Scholar.
 She was a Visiting Professor at the Institute for English and American Studies at the University of Salzburg, Austria, from March to June 2000, a Visiting Research Fellow in the Department of African American Studies at the University of California, Berkeley, from January to March 2001, and a Visiting Professor in English and African American Studies at Yale University from September to December 2003.
 She is co-editor of Text, Theory, Space: Land, Literature and History in South Africa and Australia (Rautledge, 1996); Negotiating the Past: The Making of Memory in South Africa (OUP, 1998); and Senses of Culture: South African Culture Studies (OUP, 2000), editor of Beauty and Ugliness: African and Diaspora Aesthetics (2004) and author of a forthcoming volume of essays on South African Literatures.